ezecto/dataclean/CodeBook.md

-##Code Book
+Code Book

 The variables are from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-They were captured at a constant rate of 50 Hz.

 2 data sets, a training and test sets are merged.

 Variables include:

 Activity-